 One of several smart sockets we tested and recommend: Operate your Super Feeder remotely via Wi-Fi!
 Complete Wi-Fi Super Feeder combos are also available with discounted bundled accessories.
 For Wi-Fi control, we have tested and recommend this smart plug for mobile devices running iOS 8 or higher, Android 4.1 or higher with existing Wi-Fi network.

-Operating your Super Feeder® via cell phone, Android device or even voice command by Alexa® and Google® additional systems not supplied by Super-Feed:
+Operating your Super Feeder® via cell phone, iPad, Android device and Voice command by Alexa® and Google® systems not supplied by Super-Feed:

 First, be sure to adjust your super feeder's desired portion size by plugging the power supply into a power outlet and adjusting the feed duration controller with the little supplied plastic screwdriver as explained in your feeder's manual or video.
 Then plug the power supply into the Smart Plug after you have installed it just like you would to turn on a lamp or other appliance.